Skip to content

 Short-term cleaning convenience is helpful.
 Long-term usability is essential.

-A thoughtfully designed raised litter box focuses on:
+A thoughtfully designed raised litter box focuses on stable structure, clear interior visibility, and durable, wipeable materials.

-When the design supports the task, daily cleaning becomes routine rather than disruptive.
+When the design supports the task, daily cleaning becomes more routine and manageable.

-And routine care is what keeps odor, bacteria, and litter scatter under control.
+And routine care is what helps keep odor, bacteria, and litter scatter under control.

 How Cleaning Workflow Changes With Better Design

 Cleaning a litter box is not just about scooping.
-It’s a sequence of movements that happens repeatedly over time.
+It’s a sequence of repeated movements that happens continuously over time.

 How Litter Type Affects Cleaning Efficiency